whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/a-complete-guide-and-list-of-http-status-codes.md

 Search engine bots see HTTP status codes while they’re [crawling your site](https://kinsta.com/blog/wordpress-sitemap/).
 In some cases, these messages can influence if and how your pages get indexed, as well as how [search engines](https://kinsta.com/blog/alternative-search-engines/) perceive the health of your site.

-Generally speaking, 100- and 200-level HTTP status codes won’t have much impact on your [SEO](https://kinsta.com/blog/what-does-seo-stand-for/).
+Generally speaking, 100and 200-level HTTP status codes won’t have much impact on your [SEO](https://kinsta.com/blog/what-does-seo-stand-for/).
 They signal that everything is working as it should on your site, and enable search engine bots to continue on their way.
 However, they aren’t going to boost your rankings either.

 For the most part, it’s the higher-level codes that matter for SEO.
-400- and 500-level responses [can prevent bots from crawling and indexing your pages](https://kinsta.com/blog/wordpress-robots-txt/).
+400and 500-level responses [can prevent bots from crawling and indexing your pages](https://kinsta.com/blog/wordpress-robots-txt/).
 Too many of these errors can also indicate that your site isn’t of high quality, possibly lowering your rankings.

 300-level codes have a bit more complicated relationship with SEO.
 The main thing you need to know to understand their impact is the difference between permanent and temporary redirects, which we’ll cover in more detail in the relevant section below.